rhshah/PIe/docs/_cwl/Introduction-to-cwltool.md

 ---
 title: "Getting cwltool installed"
 permalink: /cwl/intro-to-cwltool/
-excerpt: "How to use cwltool to exwcute cwl"
+excerpt: "How to use cwltool to execute cwl"
 last_modified_at: 2018-05-09T15:58:49-04:00
 redirect_from:
   - /theme-setup/